scholz-lab/GlowTracker/docs/build_your_own.md

   </table>

 ### Image-splitter assembly
 The image splitter is the heart of the microscope.
-Mechanics matter, as a crooked assembly will lead to issues with the image quality.
-Before starting, lay out all parts required.
+Mechanics matter as a crooked assembly will lead to issues with the image quality.
+Before starting, lay out all the parts required.
 Pay attention to the cube orientations and follow the pictures exactly.

 <table class="equal-column-table">